2019 National History Day: Triumph and Tragedy in History

 The Revolutionary War

-- The Bucks of America: African American Patriots in the Revolutionary War
+- The Bucks of America: African American Soldiers in the Revolutionary War

 The Early Republic

-- Elizabeth Freeman, Quock Walker, and the Legal End of Slavery in Massachusetts
+- Elizabeth Freeman and the Case for Ending Slavery in MA

 The 19th Century

-- Anthony Burns and the Conflict over the Fugitive Slave Act
+- Anthony Burns: Boston and the Fugitive Slave Act

 The 20th Century